FunkyChicken64/faq-accordion-card/README.md

 ### Continued development

-did not use and understand the position property properly, but finally got something working at the end.
+I did not use and understand the position property properly, but finally got something working at the end.
+I have a problem with the background which would require restructuring of the entire css.

 ### Useful resources